Summary

 Implement Property Conversion Incentives: Congress should pass the Revitalizing Downtowns and Main Streets Act of 2025 (H.R.
 2410) to incentivize property conversions, increase the housing supply, and revitalize downtowns.

-Expand the LIHTC: Congress should significantly expand LIHTC, along the lines of the Affordable Housing Credit Improvements (AHCI) Act (S.1136, H.R.
-2573 in the last Congress).
+Expand the LIHTC: Congress should further expand LIHTC, and RER continues to support elements of the Affordable Housing Credit Improvements (AHCI) Act (S.1136, H.R.
+2573 in the last Congress) that were not included in the OB3 Act.

 Property Conversions